godotengine/godot-website/collections/_article/parallax-progress-report.md

 Requiring two nodes in a strict hierarchy has been a point of confusion and frustration for users in the past, with it not always being the clearest which node is responsible for what.
 With the `CanvasLayer` trick no longer required for the "infinite repeat" effect, it frees us up for some simplification.
 We discussed this decision in depth, and have a few reasons for it.

 If the new `Parallax2D` were required to be a direct child of something like `ParallaxBackground`, the only purpose it'd serve is to run a for-loop over all its children for setting values.
 A nice shortcut, but it isn't enough to warrant a whole separate core node and enforce that relationship.
 Some new handy editor shortcuts were provided in the years since the parallax system was first put in place, like the ability to select multiple of the same node and update shared properties all at once.
-If a user wants to update all the nodes via code, they'd need to write a script for it anyway, so it's best left up to the user on a case-by-case basis.
+If a user wants to update all the nodes via code, they'd need to write a script for it anyway... not to mention it'd reintroduce the hard coupled parent/child relationship we removed, so it's best left up to the user to choose on a case-by-case basis.
+I'm also not opposed to making an add-on if no one beats me to it!

 #### `CanvasLayer` to `Node2D`

 If you're wondering if you can still get the benefits of a `CanvasLayer`, *you can!* The difference *now* is that you can *choose.* Just like any normal `Node2D`, placing a `Parallax2D` in a `CanvasLayer` will prevent zoom and rotating with the camera.
 You'll just want to make sure the `Parallax2D`'s `follow_viewport` value matches the `CanvasLayer`'s `follow_viewport_enabled` property.

 You may notice that `Parallax2D`'s `follow_viewport` is enabled by default.
-This decision was made because `ParallaxBackground`'s `follow_viewport_enabled` is not enabled even though it is following the viewport.
-It can be confusing for a `CanvasLayer` to not behave like a `CanvasLayer`, so `Parallax2D` behaves more like one would expect.
+This decision was made because `ParallaxBackground`'s `follow_viewport_enabled` is *not* enabled even though it *is* following the viewport.
+It can be confusing for a `CanvasLayer` to not behave like a `CanvasLayer`, so instead `Parallax2D` behaves more like one would expect.

 #### `autoscroll`

 `autoscroll` scrolls the layer automatically in addition to the parallax settings.
+Honestly, that's it!
 This could be done with a custom script, but we decided to add it since it was highly requested, easy to implement, and has no performance hit if you aren't using it.

 #### `repeat_times`

 This shouldn't come up often, but the new `repeat_times` property is being introduced to help with the problem of zooming out while trying to achieve an infinite repeat effect.
 When you zoom out and the repeat size becomes smaller than the screen, the effect is broken.
-In the video below, both scenes depict scrolling `Parallax2D` nodes while zoomed out.
+In the video below, both scenes depict a collection of scrolling `Parallax2D` nodes while zoomed out.
 The top scene has their `repeat_times` set to 1, and the bottom scene is set to 3 (an extra repeat to the left and right).

 <video autoplay loop muted playsinline title="An demonstration of the parallax effect zoomed out">
   <source src="/storage/blog/parallax2d/zoom_out.mp4" type="video/mp4">